image-charts/documentation/docs/line-charts.md

 chd=t:40,60,60,45,47,75,70,72
 ```

+##### Scatter

 - `lxy` Lets you specify both x- and y-coordinates for each point, rather just the y values.
+Also known as a scatter chart.

 To specify data points for `lxy` charts, you must specify series in multiples of two.
 The first series in each pair is the x coordinates for that line, and the second series is the corresponding y coordinates for that line.
 For example: